 The statutory framework permits non-competes but imposes specific limits: the restriction cannot exceed two years, must be limited to a specified territory, and must relate to the same business or profession as the employer.
 These statutory parameters provide bright-line guidance that supplements the common-law reasonableness analysis South Dakota courts apply.

-South Dakota's framework is moderate — non-competes are enforceable within the statutory limits, but the two-year cap and the territory requirement provide meaningful constraints, and the courts apply a reasonableness analysis to ensure the restriction is no broader than necessary.
+South Dakota's framework is moderate.
+Non-competes are enforceable within the statutory limits, but the two-year cap and the territory requirement provide meaningful constraints, and the courts apply a reasonableness analysis to ensure the restriction is no broader than necessary.

 The most significant feature of South Dakota's statute is the two-year duration cap.
 A non-compete cannot restrict the employee for more than two years from the date employment terminates.
 Any restriction purporting to exceed two years is unenforceable as to the excess period.

-The two-year cap aligns South Dakota with Georgia, Louisiana, and Alabama's presumptive limit — two years is a common statutory ceiling for employment non-competes.
-It is longer than the one-year caps in Utah and the 18-month caps in Washington and Oregon, but it provides a clear, bright-line maximum that gives both employers and employees certainty about the outer bound of an enforceable restriction.
+Two years is a common statutory ceiling for employment non-competes.
+It provides a clear, bright-line maximum that gives both employers and employees certainty about the outer bound of an enforceable restriction.

-The two-year cap is a maximum, not a safe harbor — a restriction within two years must still be reasonable.
+The two-year cap is a maximum, not a safe harbor.
+A restriction within two years must still be reasonable.
 A two-year restriction may be unreasonable in a particular case if the protectable interest doesn't justify that duration, but no restriction can exceed two years regardless of the circumstances (outside the sale-of-business context).

 South Dakota's statute requires that a non-compete be limited to a specified territory.
 The restriction must define the geographic area in which the employee is prohibited from competing, and that area must be reasonable in relation to the employer's business and the employee's role.